 children to understanding.

 The physical-world descriptions in this verse suggest that there has been a leap in time from the story of the poem, and that the woman now has entered a society that does not recognize slavery.
 Despite this, she stands in the welfare lines, and considers an abortion clinic, the epitome of the idea of “pro-choice,” and feels completely drained of her capacity to choose her lot in life.
 These entire verses speak to the idea of feeling lost, consumed by a strange society that is comprised of lonely street corners where it is implied she must turn to prostitution for money.
 Just before that is an image of her singing in church, and after it, the love of a classroom, of an education that slaves are never granted.
-There is enormous emotional struggle within this part of the poem, significant confusion and many, many contrasting images that all look to the idea of confusion as being newly prevalent in this woman’s life — despite the escape from “the confusions of their lives.”
+There is an enormous emotional struggle within this part of the poem, significant confusion, and many, many contrasting images that all look to the idea of confusion as being newly prevalent in this woman’s life — despite the escape from “the confusions of their lives.”
 It seems that this verse is trying to say that life never stopped being complicated, confusing, or difficult for the woman who is now a former slave.

 Centered on the world’s stage,